 If you want a livelier atmosphere, you can head over to Sai Kaew, where you will find a wider selection of restaurants as well as beach bars, entertainment etc. It takes about 35-40 minutes on foot and about 10 minutes in a songthaew, that is a traditional taxi.

-You will be sailed back to the Ao Prao pier on the mainland.
-From here, you will be driven to Bangkok Airport, from where you will fly towards Europe with connecting flight(s) en route.
+Today, unfortunately, your Thailand adventure comes to an end for now.
+You will be transported back to the Ban Phe pier on the mainland, and from there, you will be driven to Bangkok Airport, which takes approximately 3 hours.
+From there, you will fly to Europe with connecting flight(s) en route.

 You land in your chosen airport after a wonderful tour.